mouseless/learn-nuxt/README.md

 example, if your root url is `mouseless.codes` and your baseurl is `learn`, your root url will be `mouseless.codes/learn`.

+Base url should be given to `app.baseURL` when using it in the nuxt project.
+Note that the base url must start with `/`.
+We always put `/` at the beginning to avoid this requirement.
+You can find an example in `.theme/nuxt.config.ts`.

 ## `.env` File

 It is usually a hidden file where we store our constant variables such as